rsalmei/about-time/README.md

 ## Use it

-There's three modes of operation: context manager, callable and counter.
-In the introduction you've already seen context manager and callable.
+There's three modes of operation: context manager, callable and throughput.
+Let's dive in.

 ### 1. Use it like a context manager: